filipnet/smoke-detector-alert/README.md

 Tapping of a potential-free relay contact of a smoke detector, alarm via MQTT and finally Telegram notification

+> **⚠ WARNING, IMPORTANT NOTICE BEFORE USE**
+> I do not use this project myself, even if it sounds funny.
+Actually, when replacing the existing smoke detectors after 10 years, it should be radio-networked EI Electronics Ei650RF smoke detectors, which signal an alarm via the relay module Ei428 and are polled by an Arduino.
+What was initially the solution, has presented itself in the procurement as an unsolvable problem, since the specialized trade could not supply this product with factory-installed battery, the offered Ei650iW + radio module with 11 detectors would have blown up the cost frame.
+In the end, I decided to use a Z-Wave solution from a competitor, but I would still like to make this project and its code available to the community.

 <!-- TOC -->